Updated on 21 August 2017

 There are several interesting museums in the Santa Croce area of Venice, including Ca’ Pesaro, the International Gallery of Modern Art, and the Museum of Natural History in Fondaco dei Turchi.
 One of the most impressive is Palazzo Mocenigo, the Museum of Textiles and Costumes.
 The Gothic palace houses an interesting display of historic fabrics and costumes.
 There’s also the first exhibit in Italy dedicated to the history of perfume, befitting Venice’s position as the capital of perfume in the Middle Ages.
 Palazzo Mocenigo is open from 10 am to 5 pm (4 pm in Winter) and closed on Mondays.

 For the perfect lunch or dinner nearby, head to GLAM at Palazzo Venart, just a couple of minutes away.
-There’s a charming courtyard if the sun is out and the food is among the finest that you will taste in Venice.
+This hidden Venice luxury hotel has a charming courtyard if the sun is out and the food is among the finest that you will taste in the city.

 The Venetian Ghetto